 The stable climate of this region, which is located in a vast valley at an altitude of 800 meters, allows for consistent and favorable circumstances for paragliding pilots.
 It’s no surprise that Pokhara has established a reputation as one of the top paragliding locations in the world in just a few years.

-Here are some best spots for Paragliding:
+Here are some of the spots for Paragliding in Nepal